LukeGrahamLandry/CosmetologyLib/README.md

 # CosmetologyLib

 A library to help Minecraft mods add custom cosmetics.
+A unified interface for equipping cosmetics supplied by a variety of rendering libraries.
+Provides tools for managing which cosmetics each player has permission to equip.

 ### Features